-\item [6.]
-Our results do not contradict to {\it (are in qualitative agreement with?)} Muthukumar's results on ``baby nuclei'' appearing and merging \cite{Muthukumar2003}, although we have not checked this quantitatively.
-We have both the primary and secondary nucleation in our model.
-Primary nucleation occurs {\it (happens?)} on very short times, and we have not studied it in detail {\it (this will be a topic of further investigation?)}.
-We cannot say now anything on NG vs. SD scenario of the primary nucleation {\bf (???)} in our model.
-Which of the three typical routes in polymer crystallization \cite{Crystals2017} is realized in our model? -- we believe that this is the route corresponding to the Strobl's multistage model. {\it (Muthu\cite{Muthukumar2000} vs. Strobl\cite{Strobl2000} = ???)} \end{enumerate}
+Our results are in agreement with intramolecular nucleation model of Hu et.al.~\cite{HuFrenkel}.
+Although our model is a coarse--grained one, it can reflect some general features of crystallization mechanisms in solutions and melts of semiflexible polymers.
+Moreover, our results are in qualitative agreement with Muthukumar's results on ``baby nuclei'' appearing and merging~\cite{Muthukumar2003}, although we have not checked this quantitatively.
+We observe both the primary and secondary nucleation (growth of crystalline nuclei) in our model as well as merging of crystallites due to filling the gap between them after intermediate amorphous regions became crystalline.
+Primary nucleation happens on very short times, we have not studied it in detail and it will be the topic of further research.